Corollarium/modelarium/docs/index.md

 php artisan modelarium:init
 ```

 At this point you are ready to go, just write your schema.
 We extend Graphql SDL to support `#import file` syntax, similar to other projects.
 Let's create a new model `Post`.
-Add this to `graphql/post.graphql`:
+Add a line `#import data/post.graphql` to `schema.graphql`, then create a file in `graphql/data/post.graphql` with the following:

 ```graphql
 extend type Query {